bitfid/kueue-playground/README.md

+---
+## 🎙️ bitfid Content Series
+This repository serves as the companion source code for the technical podcast and video series.
+If you are following along with the "Kueue vs. Scheduler" episode, all demo files are located in /manifests.

+Built for the CNCF Community.
+If you find this useful, please ⭐ the repo!
+---

 # 🚦 Kueue Batch Orchestration: The "Restaurant" Guide

-Welcome to the ultimate resource hub for understanding and deploying **Kueue**—the Kubernetes-native job queueing controller.
+Welcome to the bidfid resource hub for understanding and deploying **Kueue**—the Kubernetes-native job queueing controller.
 This project bridges the gap between standard Pod scheduling and complex Batch/AI workload management using a simple, relatable **Restaurant Analogy**.

 ---